nboldhq/docs/src/quickstart/create-teams-only-through-microsoft-teams-templates-by-nbold.md

 Following this [documentation by Microsoft](https://docs.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups), you'll be able to set only a group user (based on a security group) who will be able to create Office 365 and therefore teams, through the regular way.

-The only thing you must do is to make sure that the [Service Account](https://docs.nbold.co/quickstart/set-up-the-home-page.html) is belonging to the security group that can create Office 365 Group in the tenant.
+The only thing you must do is to make sure that the [Service Account](https://docs.nbold.co/quickstart/set-up-the-home-page.html) belongs to the security group that can create Office 365 Group in the tenant.